PrefectHQ/prefect/docs/orchestration/server/deploy-local.md

 Prefect Server can be deployed on a single node using a [docker-compose](https://docs.docker.com/compose/) setup.
 One way to accomplish this is to use the builtin command in the Prefect CLI.
-Note that this requires `docker-compose` and `docker` are both installed.
+Note that this requires both `docker-compose` and `docker` to be installed.

 ```bash
 prefect server start
 ```

 Note that this command may take a bit to complete, as the various docker images are pulled.
-Once running, you should see logs output from each service, and the UI should be available at [http://localhost:8080](http://localhost:8080).
+Once running, you should see some "Prefect Server" ASCII art along with the logs output from each service, and the UI should be available at
+[http://localhost:8080](http://localhost:8080).

 For more information on running the server in development mode without Docker see the